Joyland Amusement Park

 Joyland Amusement Park was a small family-owned traditional amusement park, located in Lubbock, Texas, United States within Lubbock's Mackenzie Park.
-It typically operated from March to September of each year, opening 6 days a week but only during the evening on weeknights.
+It typically operated from March to September of each year, opening six days a week but only during the evening on weeknights.

 History

 The park was founded in the 1940s with the name "Mackenzie Park Playground."
 In 1973, it had 13 rides and was acquired by the Dean family, who renamed the park to its current name.
-Members of the Dean family still operate the park.
-Like many smaller parks it uses a mixture of individual ride admissions and pay one price admission, with patrons taking their choice.
+Like many smaller parks it used a mixture of individual ride admissions and pay one price admission, with patrons taking their choice.

-On September 12, 2022, The Dean Family announced that Joyland would not reopen and the park will be auctioned on October 27, 2022, if an interested party, with a viable offer, is not found by October 1, 2022.
-On October 21, 2022 it was announced that buyers Jim and Kai Evans along with Daryl and Stephanie Holland would reopen the park for the 2023 season.
+On September 12, 2022, the Dean family announced that Joyland would not reopen and that the park would be auctioned on October 27, 2022, if an interested party with a viable offer was not found by October 1.
+On October 21, it was announced that buyers Jim and Kai Evans along with Daryl and Stephanie Holland would reopen the park for the 2023 season.
 The park would not reopen in 2023 following an announcement on January 10, 2023, that buyers backed out of the purchase, and liquidation of the park would begin soon.

 Layout and operation

-The park was laid out linearly with a midway.
-Much of the midway had water sprayers overhead to mist guests, which increased guest comfort in Lubbock's hot, dry climate.
+The park is laid out linearly with a midway.
+Much of the midway had water sprayers overhead to mist guests, which increases guest comfort in Lubbock's hot, dry climate.
 There were several water rides, roller coasters and family rides.

-There was a park train that ran from one end to the other, with a station near the kiddie rides as well as one at the far end of the park, done in ATSF colors, as well as a sky ride/chairlift system, with a single station, both of which allowed patrons to view the entire park.
+There was a park train that runs from one end to the other, with a station near the kiddie rides as well as one at the far end of the park, done in ATSF colors, as well as a sky ride/chairlift system, with a single station, both of which allow patrons to view the entire park.

 Rides

-The park had about 30 rides, including 2 roller coasters.
-There was an old time carousel at the park entrance which features classic advertisements on the top, as well as a selection of typical rides such as a Trabant, Scrambler, and bumper cars.
+The park had about 30 rides, including 3 roller coasters.
+There is an old time carousel at the park entrance which features classic advertisements on the top, as well as a selection of typical rides such as a Trabant, Scrambler, and bumper cars.